ChristopheCVB/strapi-plugin-soft-delete/README.md

   - A new admin permission is added to the `Settings > Roles > Edit a Role > Plugins > Soft Delete` section.
 This is the global `Settings` permission of the plugin.
 This will allow the admin role to view the Soft Delete plugin settings.
 - 🗂️ Soft Delete Explorer (Admin left Panel item): Displays Soft Deleted Collection & Single Type entries
   - ♻️ Entries can be restored with the `Restore` action.
 This will set the fields `_softDeletedAt`, `_softDeletedById` and `_softDeletedByType` to `null`.
-    - Restoring an entry from the Soft Delete explorer will restore it to the Content Manager explorer.
-      - ℹ️ Restoring a Content Type entry will restore it in the Content Manager explorer without changing its fields, meaning that if the Content Type supports Draft & Publish and its publication state was published, it will be restored as published.
   - 🗑️ Entries can be permanently deleted with the `Delete Permanently` action.
 This will delete the entry permanently from the databse.
 - ⚙️ Settings
   - Restoration Behavior: This setting allows you to choose the behavior when restoring an entry.
     - Single Type
       - Soft Delete: Restoring a Single Type entry will restore it to the Content Manager explorer and Soft Delete the existing entry.
       - Delete Permanently: Restoring a Single Type entry will restore it to the Content Manager explorer and Delete Permanently the existing entry.
+    - Draft & Publish
+      - Draft: Restoring a Draft & Publish entry will restore it to the Content Manager explorer as a draft.
+      - Unchanged: Restoring a Draft & Publish entry will restore it to the Content Manager explorer unchanged, meaning that if the entry was published, it will be restored as published.

 ## ⛔ Permissions